phunware/maas-mapping-ios-sdk/Samples/MapScenarios/LandmarkRouting.md

         turnByTurnCollectionView?.turnByTurnDelegate = self
         turnByTurnCollectionView?.configureInView(view)
     }
-}
 ```

 Because the view controller is a delegate of the `TurnByTurnCollectionView`, the collection view will ask the view controller for an `InstructionViewModel` to display for each instruction.
 The instruction view model is responsible for generating the turn by turn text that we display.
-We use the `BasicInstructionViewModel` to calculate this from the current instruction:
+Here, we use the `LandmarkInstructionViewModel` to calculate this from the current instruction, which will take any available landmarks into account:
 ```
 func turnByTurnCollectionView(_ collectionView: TurnByTurnCollectionView, viewModelFor routeInstruction: PWRouteInstruction) -> InstructionViewModel {
-    return BasicInstructionViewModel(for: routeInstruction)
+    return LandmarkInstructionViewModel(for: routeInstruction)
 }
 ```